hamburml/docker-flow-letsencrypt/README.md

 When the image starts, the [certbot.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/certbot.sh) script runs and creates/renews the certificates and creates /etc/cron.d/renewcron.
 The script also runs [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) which combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file and uploads your cert via curl to your proxy.

 [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) also calls certbot-auto renew because this script is run by default two times a day (03:00 and 15:00 UTC) via /etc/cron.d/renewcron.
 You can overwrite this behavior by changing CERTBOT_CRON_RENEW environment variable.
+This script also creates backups of the /etc/letsencrypt folder which are stored in /etc/letsencrypt/backup.
+Don't worry, the backup folder is excluded from the tar command.

 As you can see the output is piped into /var/log/dockeroutput.log.
 This file is created in the [Dockerfile](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/Dockerfile) and just redirects directly to the docker logs output.
 The logs are also colorized so that you are able to find the important information without hesitation.